ywkim/ywkim.github.io/content/blog/omgpt-revolutionizing-command-line-with-ai/index.md

 ---
-title: "OMGpt: Revolutionizing the Command-Line Experience with AI"
+title: "OMGpt: Simplifying the Command Line with the Power of AI"
 date: "2023-07-13T01:00:00+09:00"
 description: Discover OMGpt, an innovative AI-powered shell that lets you control your command line using natural language.
 Learn about its unique features, usage examples, and how it's transforming scripting and programming tasks.
 ---

-# OMGpt: Simplifying the Command Line with the Power of AI

 ## Introduction